Short Exercises #5¶

 (remember you can double-check whether the variable is properly set by

-running echo $GITHUB_USERNAME
+running echo $GITHUB_USERNAME)

-Then navigate to your Short Exercises repository and pull
+Then navigate to your Short Exercises repository and pull the new material:

 cd ~/capp30121